lwyanne/CPAE/README.md

     python -m mimic3benchmark.scripts.create_in_hospital_mortality data/root/ data/in-hospital-mortality/
     python -m mimic3benchmark.scripts.create_length_of_stay data/root/ data/length-of-stay/
     ```
-    > The default setting used by [3.episode extraction](https://github.com/YerevaNN/mimic3-benchmarks/blob/master/mimic3benchmark/scripts/extract_episodes_from_subjects.py) applied a strong selection of feature left for later analysis.   --seed 1
+    > The default setting used by [3.episode extraction](https://github.com/YerevaNN/mimic3-benchmarks/blob/master/mimic3benchmark/scripts/extract_episodes_from_subjects.py) applied a strong selection of feature left for later analysis.
     > We provide an new API to allow a more relax feature selection.
-Slosling save your list of `ITEMID` into a txt file with `--seed 1 \t` selength-of-stayto the script via `--variables_to_
+Slosling save your list of `ITEMID` into a txt file with `\t` selength-of-stayto the script via `--variables_to_keep`

-    ```seed number (used to sample subset) and the ini-file (possible choises are in /home/logs/los/FineTune for Length-of-Stay and /home/logs/imp/FineTune/ for In-hospital mortality.).
-The scripts will directly load models from the ini-file and all other needed parameters.
-    Note that you need to specify the keep`.
+ - An optional argument at step 3
     ```python
     # [optional] 3 sepearte episodes while keeping ITEM of interests
     python -m mimic3benchmark.scripts.extract_episodes_from_subjects data/root/ --variables_to_keep {abs path}/My_desire_ITEM.txt